 The Company's focus is primarily on North American markets.
-Nonetheless, the Company has had some success in penetrating emerging market countries, particularly in the sale of treated wood poles to national telephone and utility companies.
+Nonetheless, the Company has had some success in penetrating emerging market countries for the sale of treated wood poles to national telephone and utility companies and railway ties to international mining companies.
 These markets mainly include countries in the Middle East, North and West Africa and Latin America.
 SJI's competitive strengths in such markets have included access to guaranteed raw material supply, strategic geographical locations of its treatment plants offering a variety of treating processes, access to Eastern and Western shipping ports and extensive experience in international freighting and knowledge of international financing for export sales.